Idukki

 The 18% median and the 24% mean

-The mean lift (24%) is higher than the median (18%), indicating a long tail of brands seeing 30–50% lift.
-The top decile shares three characteristics: 30+ UGC pieces per SKU, above-the-fold gallery placement, and weekly content refresh.
-The bottom decile typically has under 10 pieces per SKU and lets galleries go stale.
+The mean (24%) sits above the median (18%), which tells you there is a long tail of brands pulling 30–50% lift and dragging the average up.
+The top decile looks the same every time: 30+ UGC pieces per SKU, gallery above the fold, weekly refresh.
+The bottom decile sits under 10 pieces per SKU and lets the gallery go stale.
+The median is the honest forecast number; the mean is the one that flatters a deck.

 Lift by category